hotio/website/includes/wireguard.md

 !!! info

     This image includes VPN support.
-The cli/compose examples below are environment variables and settings complementary to the app image examples, this means you'll have to add/merge the stuff below with the stuff above, if you need VPN support (otherwise ignore).
+The cli/compose examples below are environment variables and settings complementary to the app image examples.
+This means you'll have to add/merge the stuff below with the stuff above, if you need VPN support (otherwise ignore).
 Don't forget to click the :material-information: symbol for more info.

     Useful website to check for open ports is [portchecker.io](https://portchecker.io){ target="_blank" rel="noopener" } and [ipleak.net](https://ipleak.net){ target="_blank" rel="noopener" } to leak test with a `.torrent` file.